 The lease liability is initially measured at the present value of the lease payments that are not paid at the commencement date, discounted using the interest rate implicit in the lease or, if that rate cannot be readily determined, the Company's incremental borrowing rate.
 Generally, the Company uses its incremental borrowing rate as the discount rate.

-Lease payments included in the measurement of the lease liability comprise the fixed payments, including in-substance fixed payments.
+(Currency: Indian Rupees in lakhs) Lease payments included in the measurement of the lease liability comprise the fixed payments, including in-substance fixed payments.